John Meredith (general): Post war

 influenza while Meredith was on another house call.
 She was cremated at Beresfield Crematorium.

-2 years later, he married 20-year-old Alice Christina Mowbray Windeyer on 19 October 1921, at St John's Anglican Church, Raymond Terrace.
+Two years later, he married 20-year-old Alice Christina Mowbray Windeyer on 19 October 1921, at St. John's Anglican Church, Raymond Terrace.
 Alice was the daughter of Mr Archibald James Windeyer and Mrs Alice Gordon Croudace of Kinross, Raymond Terrace.
-They had 5 children, 4 of whom survived to adulthood.
+They had five children, four of whom survived to adulthood.

-Meredith died at Maitland Hospital on 1 January 1942 and was cremated at Beresfield Crematorium.
+Meredith died at Maitland Hospital on the New Year's Day of 1942, at the age of 77, and was cremated at Beresfield Crematorium.
 He was survived by a son and two daughters of his first marriage, and by his wife and four young sons.
 His widow and children resided in Kinross until Alice's death in 1966.

 Issue

-From his 2 marriages, Meredith had 8 children.
+From his two marriages, Meredith had eight children.
 By Harriett;